anabramos/human-cockroach-nuclear-bomb/README.md

     - [Python](https://en.wikipedia.org/wiki/Python)

 - Libraries & Frameworks
-    - os: The os library was imported to utilize the os.system functionality to clear the terminal at any moment when there is a user input.
-This creates a less crowded terminal and more clean and clear for the game purposes.
+    - os: The os library was imported to utilize the os.system functionality to clear the terminal at any moment when there is user input.
+This creates a less crowded terminal and is more clean and clear for game purposes.

     - random: The random library was imported to access values of a list by generating a random selection.
 This specifically concerns the selection of a battle name and a weapon for the computer/enemy.